videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/interactive-live-streaming/interaction-in-livestream/chat.md

 ### Implementing Chat

 1. The initial step in setting up a group chat involves selecting a topic to which all participants will publish and subscribe, facilitating the exchange of messages.
 In the following example, `CHAT` is used as the topic.
-Next, obtain the `publish()` and `messages` from the `usePubSub`hook.
+Next, obtain the `publish()` method and the `messages` array from the `usePubSub`hook.

 ```js
 // importing usePubSub hook from react-sdk